kgateway-dev/kgateway/docs/content/dev/example-proxy-controller.md

 Once the module has been initialized add the following dependencies to your go.mod file.
 Kubernetes dependency management with go.mod can be fairly difficult, this should be all you need to get access to their types, as well as ours.

+{{% expand "Click to see the full go.mod file that should be used for this project" %}}
 ```go
 module <your module name here>